betteriot/betteriot-principles/README.md

 ### ?.
 The vendor MUST allow the user to access the collected data, free of charge.

-Assessment: TODO
+Assessment: TODO, Example: TODO

 ### ?.
 The vendor MUST make clear to the user how the collected data is used.

-Assessment: TODO
+Assessment: TODO, Example: TODO

 ### ?.
 The vendor MUST provide a way for the user to delete the collected data, to be forgotten.

-Assessment: TODO
+Assessment: TODO, Example: TODO

 ### ?.
 The vendor MUST allow the user to migrate the collected data to another backend.

-Assessment: TODO
+Assessment: TODO, Example: TODO

 ### ?.
 The vendor MUST provide an easy way to the user to opt-out of direct marketing based on the collected data.

-Assessment: TODO
+Assessment: TODO, Example: TODO

 ### ?.
 The vendor MUST provide a way for the user to restrict the use of the collected data.

-Assessment: TODO
+Assessment: TODO, Example: TODO

 ### ?.
 The vendor MUST provide a way for the user to update the collected data.

-Assessment: TODO
+Assessment: TODO, Example: TODO

 ### ?.
 The vendor MUST let the user stop automated decisions being made, if there are personal legal or significant consequences.

-Assessment: TODO
+Assessment: TODO, Example: TODO

 ## Interoperability